AAV-2025-2026/User-Interface/README.md

 ### About the structure of this repo:

-* Try to make sure there's a README.md file to explain anything that seems complicated for everyone else to to know, like this one for example explaining things...
+* Try to make sure there's a README.md file to explain anything that may seem complicated for anyone.

 ## Important git commands: